Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 * Hamlet is considered a "revenge play."

 * Hans Holbein the Younger painted a portrait of England's King Henry VIII dressed in the clothes he wore when he married Anne of Cleves.

+* The Jesuits advocated a return to strict and uncompromising obedience to the authority of the Church and its ecclesiastical heiarchy.

+* The council of Trent concluded that the arts should be directed toward three specific areas:
+  1. Clarity
+  2. Realism
+  3. Emotion